Akbar Ali Khan (economist): Last activities

 Retiring from World Bank, Khan established Centre for Government Studies at the BRAC University.
 He worked there as a visiting professor.
 He became a public face as he appeared in different TV Talk Shows to explain the current political and economic situation of the country.
 Besides, he did research on the historic and economic process of the country.
 On 30 October 2007, Khan was appointed the chairman of the Regulatory Reform Commission to modernise old and ineffective laws of the country.

 However, he resigned from the post of Chairman of Regulatory Reforms Commission on 16 October 2009 citing the cause that the government is not co-operating with the work of the commission.
 Khan served as a trusty board member of Transparency International Bangladesh since 2013.

-Death

-When Akbar Ali Khan fell ill, he was being taken to the Evercare Hospital Dhaka but he died in the ambulance on the way to the hospital.
-Doctors declared him dead at 10:50 pm on 8 September 2022 after an ECG.
+Akbar Ali Khan became ill and was being transported to Evercare Hospital Dhaka; however, he died in the ambulance en route to the hospital.
+Medical professionals officially declared his death at 10:50 pm on 8 September 2022 following an ECG.